arlotito/iot-edge-1.2-tpm/step-by-step.md

 > **_NOTE:_**  for the time being, this guide covers only username/password EST auth.
 Working on the EST Identity cert authentication.

-That '6-iot-edge-config.sh' script will create and apply a 'config.toml' based on this [template](./scripts/config.toml.est.template) where the relevant sections are:
+The '6-iot-edge-config.sh' script will create and apply a 'config.toml' based on this [template](./scripts/config.toml.est.template), where the relevant sections are:

 * DPS:
   ```